eclipse-thingweb/td-tools/node/code-gen/README.md

 To contribute new templates:

-1. Submit a PR containing only the template in the respective folder.
+1. Submit a PR containing only the template in the respective folder, as well as updating the `templates-paths.json` file.
 2. Test it within the code generator.
 3. If protocol-specific logic is required, add the necessary helper functions in the respective folder along with documentation.
 4. Finally, submit a final PR including any updates or additions to the code-generator, the `handlebars` helpers, etc.